-228By virtue of section 27(1) of The Marital Property Act, C.C.S.M., c.
+By virtue of section 27(1) of The Marital Property Act, C.C.S.M., c.
 M45 a previous order under the Act and division of assets under a spousal agreement is a bar to an action on death.
 The exception to this is reconciliation.
-If the parties resumed cohabitation after division of assets by way of order or agreement, the surviving spouse has a the right to an accounting in respect of assets acquired by the spouses during the period of resumed cohabitation.
-This right exists even if the spouses are not cohabiting at the time the spouse dies.

-such an agreement is a bar to commencing an action upon death, we see no difference between division of matrimonial property by court order or by agreement under sections 37 and 38 of the MPA.
+If the parties resumed cohabitation after division of assets by way of order or agreement, the surviving spouse has a the right to an accounting in respect of assets acquired by the spouses during the period of resumed should it be a matter left to the contract negotiated by the spouses?
+For the purposes of determining whether such an agreement is a bar to commencing an action upon death, we see no difference between division of matrimonial property by court order or by agreement under sections 37 and 38 of the MPA.
 Both recognize the contribution of the spouses to the marriage, and in the absence of reconciliation, should bar the surviving spouse from commencing another action upon the death of the deceased spouse.

-(a) This recommendation applies where the spouses have not divorced but have divided their matrimonial property according to the terms of an agreement that complies with sections 37 and 38 of the Matrimonial Property Act.

-(b) If the spouses live separate and apart after the execution of the agreement, the matrimonial property order would be a bar to any action under the Matrimonial Property Act upon death of one of the spouses.

-(c) If the spouses resume cohabitation after the execution of the agreement during a period of more than 90 days with reconciliation as its primary purpose, the Court may make a further matrimonial property order upon death of one of the spouses with respect to the property of the same spouses.
+- (a) This recommendation applies where the spouses have not divorced but have divided their matrimonial property according to the terms of an agreement that complies with sections 37 and 38 of the Matrimonial Property Act. - (b) If the spouses live separate and apart after the execution of the agreement, the matrimonial property order would be a bar to any action under the Matrimonial Property Act upon death of one of the spouses. - (c) If the spouses resume cohabitation after the execution of the agreement during a period of more than 90 days with reconciliation as its primary purpose, the Court may make a further matrimonial property order upon death of one of the spouses with respect to the property of the same spouses.